Party : Republican

 Since the 1960s, Indiana House District 37 has been home to the state’s most transformative growth – in development, in population, in affluence and, of late, in diversity.
 It centers on the Hamilton County community of Fishers, a farm town of 340 in 1960, now a city of 93,000 with an emerging skyline.
 With neighboring Carmel, it ranks among Indiana’s most wealthy with average household income over $100,000.
 And while hardly a melting pot, Fishers has begun to resemble its suburban Indianapolis neighbors to the south, with an increasing African American population that exceeds 5% of the total.

 The growth has made for interesting politics.
 Through the 1980s, ‘ 90s and well past 2000, District 37 sent Democrats to the Indiana House, elected from the union communities of Madison County northeast of Fishers.
 By 2012, a redrawing of district lines toward suburbia made the district so reliably Republican that first-time political candidate Todd Huston was elected without Democratic opposition, as he was again in 2014.

-Huston’s professional background is in education policy, and the issue – along with his meteoric rise into leadership and consistent hawkishness on fiscal restraint – has helped to define his four terms in the House.
+Huston’s professional background is in education policy, and the issue – along with his meteoric rise into leadership and consistent hawkishness on fiscal restraint – has helped to define his five terms in the House.
 When elected, he was best known in the Statehouse as former chief of staff to state schools Superintendent Tony Bennett, whose single term in office – a teacher uprising foiled his bid for a second – saw the enactment of the nation’s most expansive private school voucher program, a merit pay system for teachers and a push for state takeover of low-performing public schools.
 As a freshman legislator, Huston co-authored HB 1003, which expanded eligibility for the voucher program.